 Social selling is when sellers use social media (e.g., LinkedIn, Twitter, Facebook, Instagram) to find and engage with potential buyers, decision makers, and influencers.

-This goes well beyond doing direct outreach to set meetings or pitch products or services.
+This goes well beyond direct outreach to set meetings or pitch products or services.

 Social selling may be a means of reaching more people, but it isn’t a panacea.
-It won’t magically make sellers any better at the basics of selling, such as connecting with buyers, uncovering needs, demonstrating impact, overcoming objections, or presenting compelling solutions.
+It won’t magically make you any better at the basics of selling, such as connecting with buyers, uncovering needs, demonstrating impact, overcoming objections, or presenting compelling solutions.
+Nor does posting a couple of times per week mean prospects will flock to your DMs.

 Social selling doesn’t exist in a vacuum.
 It’s a means of building relationships to supplement existing sales activities.

-For example, over time, sellers can curate a combination of branded and non-branded content to establish an organization’s and seller’s expertise and build awareness.
+Over time you can curate a combination of branded and non-branded content to establish your's and your organization’s expertise and build awareness.
 Increasing your online presence and credibility will support your outreach efforts, as well as generate inbound leads.

 Note that social selling is similar to, but distinct from, social marketing.
 While social marketing campaigns are about widespread exposure, social selling deals with the direct relationships established with potential buyers.